intel/ai-reference-models/benchmarks/object_detection/tensorflow/faster_rcnn/README.md

-# Fast R-CNN (ResNet50)
+# Faster R-CNN (ResNet50)

-This document has instructions for how to run FastRCNN for the following modes/precisions:
+This document has instructions for how to run Faster R-CNN for the following modes/precisions:
 * [FP32 inference](#fp32-inference-instructions)
 * [Int8 inference](#int8-inference-instructions)

-Benchmarking instructions and scripts for the Fast R-CNN ResNet50 model training and inference other precisions are coming later.
+Benchmarking instructions and scripts for the Faster R-CNN ResNet50 model training and inference other precisions are coming later.

 ## FP32 Inference Instructions